 Another application was on a Drill Rig Roof Glass (See images below).
 Normally a lift for two technicians, however the Fit Glass made the lift easy for one.
 As you can see no other windscreen lifting device can perform these kinds of sets.

 Although it does not look it, the drill rig below was much more technical and normally takes 4 people to lift the glass up to the working height.
 We usually have a fork lift with a pallet for two guys to stand on.
 Then with two others on the roof to guide it under a steel locking mechanism.
 The glass is over 12mm thick and weighs well over 25kg.
 It’s a tricky lift since there is nowhere to stand.
 However, I performed the whole job solo with the Fit Glass.

 Windscreens Lifts On The Largest Trucks

-We tested the lifter on the largest Isuzu Truck and the Fit Glass managed the set no problems.
+I tested the Fit Glass on the largest Isuzu Truck and it managed the set no problems.
 These kinds of lifts require two technicians as the bottom of the windscreen is almost 2 meters high.
 No other lifter we have used to date has been able to perform these kinds of installs safely.

 As A Permanent Workshop Lifter